The legal issues surrounding pensions can be some of the most complex and challenging to navigate.

 The ever-changing regulatory landscape makes compliance an uphill task.

 Although pensions remain enormously important for both employers and individuals, employers have to control their overall pension costs, including their legal expenditure.

 If you are a corporate or a pension scheme trustee you will get practical solutions for UK pension issues when you work with our multidisciplinary team.
 Our team can support you on a wide range of issues including:

 - on a range of pension scheme arrangements including DB, DC, cash balance, master trusts and personal pension arrangements;

 - negotiations with Pensions Regulator and the Pension Protection Fund and interactions with the Department of Work and Pensions and HM Treasury; and

 - advising on auto-enrolment requirements and the taxation of pensions.

-We also have particular expertise in the charity sector, through our work with individual charities and our work with the Charity Finance Directors' Group, who produce 'The Charity Pensions Maze'.
+We also have particular expertise in the charity sector, through our work with individual charities and the Charity Finance Directors' Group.

-Our trusted adviser role for many clients helps us deal with issues quickly and effectively, and to budget.
-Every team member takes the time to fully understand the client’s objectives and the role this plays within the bigger picture.
-We use this knowledge to give sensible, solution-orientated advice, produced in a clear, concise way.
+As your trusted advisers, we can help you to deal with issues quickly and effectively, and to budget.
+Every team member takes the time to fully understand your objectives and the role this plays within the bigger picture.
+We use this knowledge to give sensible, solutions-orientated advice, produced in a clear, concise way.

 Notice to T2 Employers: updated sponsor guidance